-Your wedding day is right around the corner and you’re feeling somewhere between nervous and excited as heck – you can’t wait to marry your best friend and get on with the wedding day already after all of your planning and prepping, but what do you need to make sure you don’t forget for your wedding day?!
+Your wedding day is right around the corner and you’re feeling somewhere between nervous and excited as hell – you can’t wait to marry your best friend and get on with the wedding day already after all of your planning and prepping, but what do you need to make sure you don’t forget for your wedding day?!

 “Wait, Caitlin, did you just say forget things for the wedding day?!”

 Sometimes this does happen, so I’ve put together a list for your day to help you feel prepared and at ease that you have all the things you may possibly need on your wedding day — and please remember, that not all of these things are a necessity but here’s a quick checklist of items for all of you!

 – Getting ready outfits: shirt, slippers, robes, etc. Make sure whatever you’re getting ready in is not something that will need to be pulled up over your head!